• Entry type: Person

 • 2000 – at the Canberra Museum & Gallery.
 She was invited by the Belgian Embassy to select and curate their lace exhibition – From Belgium with Lace.

-For several years she has played a prominent part in bringing to Australia international lace makers and textile designers such as Victoria van Strik.
+For several years she played a prominent part in bringing to Australia international lace makers and textile designers such as Victoria van Strik.
 In 2006 she received a grant from the government of the Netherlands to assist with the celebration of the 400th Anniversary of the arrival of the Dutch in Australia.
 She spoke four languages, English, Dutch, French and German.
 She was awarded a Medal of the Order of Australia (OAM) in June 2013.

 Read